In this article, we are going to discuss Trekking In Nepal with kids.

 World Peace Pagoda

 The easy and short hike around Pokhara is to the Shanti Stupa or World Peace Pagoda.
 Situated above the town, it is the symbol of peace.
-It is at the height of 1100 meters.
+It is at a height of 1100 meters.

-Sarangkot is situated above the Pokhara City.
+Sarangkot is situated above Pokhara City.
 It is where paragliders take off from.
 You can hike up all the way to the hill.

 Sarangkot is the higher look point.
-It provides view of the lake and city along with the Annapurna Range.
+It provides a view of the lake and city along with the Annapurna Range.